-For non-standard scheduling days specified by WECC (e.g. holidays), «Customer Name» shall preschedule at least 24 hours earlier than as specified by WECC. «Customer Name» shall not have the right to change planned amounts of Firm Requirements Power on a shorter timeline than as stated above.

-With written notice, BPA may require «Customer Name», when using Shaping Capacity, to submit its hourly megawatt schedule to Power Services by 0900 hours PPT instead of 1100 hours PPT.

-End Option
+End Suboption

+1.3 Real-Time Scheduling

+«Customer Name» shall have the right to submit new or modified E-Tags in real-time provided that such E-Tags do not adjust Tier 1 Block Amounts and Tier 2 Block Amounts.

-2. SCHEDULING OF DEDICATED RESOURCES
+2. SCHEDULING OF DEDICATED RESOURCES AND CONSUMER-OWNED RESOURCES SERVING ON-SITE CONSUMER LOAD

-No later than 10 days following the end of each month, «Customer Name» agrees that it will electronically copy Power Services on all electronic tags that were created or modified during the previous month in association with the delivery of «Customer Name»’s Dedicated Resources, if any, listed in sections 2, 3, and 4 of Exhibit A.
+No later than ten calendar days following the end of each month, «Customer Name» agrees that it will provide to Power Services all E-Tags that were created or modified during the previous month in association with the delivery of «Customer Name»’s Dedicated Resources and Consumer-Owned Resources Serving On-Site Consumer Load, if any, listed in sections 2, 3, 4, or 7.1 of Exhibit A.

+End Option 1

+Option 2: Include for customers that are either exclusively served by Transfer Service or for customers that are BOTH directly-connected and served by Transfer Service.
+(This section will be left blank until a customer with one or more Transfer Service Point(s) of Delivery elects the Block product.):

+1.2 This section intentionally left blank.

+2. SCHEDULING OF DEDICATED RESOURCES AND CONSUMER-OWNED RESOURCES SERVING ON-SITE CONSUMER LOAD

+This section intentionally left blank.

+End Option 2

 3. AFTER THE FACT

 BPA and «Customer Name» agree to reconcile all transactions, schedules and accounts at the end of each month (as early as possible within the first ten calendar days of the next month).
-BPA and «Customer Name» shall verify all transactions per this Agreement, as to product or type of service, hourly amounts, daily and monthly totals, and related charges
+BPA and «Customer Name» shall verify all transactions per this Agreement, as to product or type of service, hourly amounts, daily and monthly totals, and related charges.

 4. REVISIONS

 BPA may unilaterally revise this exhibit:

-(1) to implement changes that are applicable to all customers who are subject to this exhibit and that BPA determines are reasonably necessary to meet its power and scheduling obligations under this Agreement or
+(1) to implement changes that are applicable to all customers who are subject to this exhibit and that BPA determines are reasonably necessary to allow it to meet its power and scheduling obligations under this Agreement, or

-(2) to comply with requirements of the WECC, NAESB, or NERC, or their successors or assigns.
+(2) to comply with requirements of the WECC, NAESB, or NERC, WRAP or their successors or assigns.

-Revisions are effective 45 days after BPA provides written notice of the revisions to «Customer Name» unless, in BPA’s sole judgment, less notice is necessary to comply with an emergency change to the requirements of the WECC, NAESB, NERC, or their successors or assigns.
-In this case, BPA shall specify the effective date of such revisions.
+BPA shall provide a draft of any unilateral revisions of this exhibit to «Customer Name», with reasonable time for comment, prior to BPA providing written notice of the revision.
+Such revisions will be effective 45 days after BPA provides written notice of the revisions to «Customer Name» unless, in BPA’s sole judgment, less notice is necessary to comply with an emergency change to the requirements of the WECC, NAESB, NERC, WRAP or their successors or assigns.
+In such circumstances, BPA shall specify the effective date of such revisions.

 (PS«X/LOC»- «File Name with Path».docx) «mm/dd/yy» {Drafter’s Note: Insert date of finalized contract here}